Best Klon clones 2025: unobtainium overdrive tone for the masses

 It’s fair to say, very little creativity has been exerted in the design of this pedal; from aesthetics to circuitry, this is a clone in the truest sense.
 Whilst almost every manufacturer has released their take on an existing circuit before, the issue some have with Warm Audio is that their clones verge on plagiarism.
 In the eyes of copyright law, they’ve done nothing wrong, and in terms of the audio that comes out of their pedals, it’s also hard to criticize – however there will always be some who think Warm Audio’s ‘homages’ take it a step too far.

-Read our full Warm Audio Centavo review
+Read more: Warm Audio Centavo review

 Best compact